hostnet/form-twig-bridge/README.md

 - ```setFormTheme``` for a custom form theme, note that you will have to add a loader that loads your form theme

 ### Changelog

+1.1.0
+- Now works with Symfony 2.7.0
+- Deprecated `setCsrfProvider` in favour of `setCsrfTokenManager` for Symfony 3.0 compatibility

 1.0.1
 - Can now be used inside a full-fletched Symfony2 framework.